SyedSarafeenaAli/Dragon-RealEstate/README.md

 # THEORY:-

-Regression: In machine learning, regression is a supervised learning (dataset provided is labelled) method that uses knowledge of the connection between independent variables (features) and a continuous target variable to predict continuous numerical values.
+REGRESSION: In machine learning, regression is a supervised learning (dataset provided is labelled) method that uses knowledge of the connection between independent variables (features) and a continuous target variable to predict continuous numerical values.
 In order to translate input features into a continuous output—such as house prices, stock trends, or temperatures for new, unseen data—a model must be trained on a labelled dataset.

-Regression Metrics: Common regression metrics in scikit-learn include -
+REGRESSION METRICS: Common regression metrics in scikit-learn include -
 1. Mean Absolute Error (MAE)
 2. Mean Squared Error (MSE)
 3. R-squared (R²) Score